kikossik/kikossik.github.io/_portfolio/portfolio-1.md

 SBU Economics Conference and URECA
 ---
 I got to present my research at the **SBU Economics Conference**, and I also put together a poster for **URECA** as part of the <a href="https://www.stonybrook.edu/commcms/vertically-integrated-projects/teams/_team_page/team_page.php?team=Engineering%20Adaptation%20to%20Climate%20Change%20(EACC)" target="_blank">**EACC VIP**</a> team with Prof. Halada.
 It was a great experience getting our project out there for more people to see.
-I have attached my poster below, where you can see my work in researching about the topic and creating better visualizations that tell the story better.
+I have attached my poster below, where you can see my work in researching about the topic and creating visualizations to help capture the story better.
 <img src='/images/poster.PNG'>